Learning from Israel’s Failures

 Sexual immorality is mentioned here, because it formed a major part of much idolatry.
 Corinth had been notorious for cult prostitution.
 Paul has in mind the incident recorded in Nu 25:1-9.
 Sexual immorality is mentioned in 1 Cor 5:1-5,10-11; 6:9-10,12-20.

 Calvin, according to Rogers and McKim, explains the difference in terms of accommodation.
 ‘For Calvin, technical errors in the Bible that were the result of human slips of memory, limited knowledge or the use of texts for different purposes than the original were all part of the normal human means of communication.
 They did not call into question the divine character of Scripture’s message.’
-But, actually, Calvin explains the ‘discrepancy’ in terms, not of accommodation, but of the rounding of numbers: ‘[I]t is easy to reconcile their statements.
+(The Authority and Interpretation of the Bible, p110f).
+But, in this case, Calvin explains the ‘discrepancy’ in terms, not of accommodation, but of the rounding of numbers: ‘[I]t is easy to reconcile their statements.
 For it is not unheard of, when there is no intention of making an exact count of individuals to give an approximate number… Moses gives the upper limit, Paul the lower, and there is really no discrepancy.’

 We should not test the Lord – That the original read ‘Christ’ rather than ‘the Lord’ is regarded by Fee as being ‘almost certain’.
 Anyway, the idea is of putting God to the test, of seeing how far one can go, of seeing what one can get away with.
 Paul has in mind the people’s testing of the Lord by complaining about food, Nu 21:5-6.
 This episode is apparently referred to in Ps 78:18.